truzzt/ids-basecamp-clearinghouse/README.md

 Besides those files that are specific for the configuration of the Clearing House Service API, the Trusted Connector requires other files for its configuration, e.g. a truststore and a keystore with appropriate key material.
 Please refer to the [Documentation](https://industrial-data-space.github.io/trusted-connector-documentation/) of the Trusted Connector for more information or check the [Examples](https://github.com/industrial-data-space/trusted-connector/tree/master/examples).

-#### DAPS
+#### Environment Variables
+The Clearing House Processors can override some standard configuration settings of the Trusted Connector using environment variables.
+If these variables are not set, the Clearing House Processors will use the standard values provided by the Trusted Connector:
-The Clearing House needs to be able to validate the certificate used by the DAPS.
+- `TC_DAPS_URL`: The url of the DAPS used by the Clearing House.
 The Trusted Connector uses `https://daps.aisec.fraunhofer.de` as the default DAPS.
-If your need to use a different DAPS you need to set the environment variable `TC_DAPS_URL`.
+- `TC_KEYSTORE_PW`: The password of the key store mounted in the Trusted Connector.
+Defaults to `password`.
+- `TC_TRUSTSTORE_PW`: The password of the trust store mounted in the Trusted Connector.
+Defaults to `password`.

 #### Example Configuration (docker-compose)
 ```